jbhopkins/bioxtasraw/docs/source/tutorial/s1_waxs.rst

         named **S_A_lys2_A9_17_001_0000.dat**\ .

 #.
 Move the SAXS scattering profile you just loaded to the bottom plot by right clicking
-    on it in the Manipulation list and selecting “Move to bottom plot.”
+    on it in the Profiles list and selecting “Move to bottom plot.”

 #.
 The WAXS data is not on the same scale as the SAXS data.
 For this data, the known scale
     factor to apply is 0.000014 to the WAXS data.